webbgeorge/castkeeper/README.md

 #### Running local development server (default configuration)

-To run locally with the default configuration, using SQLite and local object
+To run locally with the default configuration, using local object
 storage:

 ```shell